 About The History Alchemist

-The History Alchemist is the work of writer Richard Clements.
-I write about overlooked stories, folklore, and the quieter mysteries that sit at the edges of recorded history.
-My work appears across a range of publications and platforms, often focusing on how historical events are remembered, distorted, or quietly preserved in place, belief, and tradition.
+The History Alchemist is the work of writer and independent researcher Richard Clements.
+I explore overlooked stories, folklore, and the quieter mysteries that linger at the edges of recorded history.
+Through articles, fieldwork, and developing media projects, I am particularly interested in the ways the past survives in places, traditions, and half-forgotten beliefs.

 The History Alchemist